open-mmlab/mmpretrain/docs/en/advanced_guides/pipeline.md

 ]
 ```

-All available data transforms in MMClassification can be found in the [data transforms docs](mmpretrain.datasets.transforms).
+All available data transforms in MMPretrain can be found in the [data transforms docs](mmpretrain.datasets.transforms).

 ## Modify the training/test pipeline

-The data pipeline in MMClassification is pretty flexible.
+The data pipeline in MMPretrain is pretty flexible.
 You can control almost every step of the data
 preprocessing from the config file, but on the other hand, you may be confused facing so many options.

 Here is a common practice and guidance for image classification tasks.